 Control over a hybrid microgrid is simpler than controlling combined renewables and conventional generation in a major utility.
-On a utility grid with wholesale deployment of wind or solar energy, the intermittent nature of the renewables would make the grid unstable absent massive energy storage.
+On a utility grid with wholesale deployment of wind or solar energy, the intermittent nature of the renewables could make the grid unstable absent massive energy storage or spinning reserve.

-On a microgrid, digital controls and smaller-scale energy storage enable consistent voltage and frequency and reliable kVAR control.
-In the event of a voltage dip, for example, the flywheel or energy storage can rapidly feed back into the system to provide stability.
+On a microgrid, digital controls and smaller-scale energy storage enable consistent voltage and frequency with reliable kVAR control.
+In the event of a voltage dip, for example, the energy storage can rapidly feed energy back into the system to provide stability.
 Energy storage also supports the generator sets in accepting block loads without fluctuations in frequency.
 This capability makes it possible to deploy renewable resources in proportions far greater than a utility grid could support - up to and exceeding total system demand.

 A successful hybrid microgrid deployment depends on a fully integrated system.
-Ideally, a single party assumes responsibility for designing the microgrid, supplying all major components (generator sets, solar PV panels or wind turbines, energy storage and controls), and assumes responsibility for commissioning and long-term maintenance.
+Ideally, a single party assumes responsibility for designing the hybrid microgrid and supplying all major components - generator sets, solar PV panels or wind turbines, energy storage and controls.
+This party also assumes responsibility for commissioning and long-term maintenance.

-Today, the major components are available as factory-built, factory-tested, containerized modules that can be shipped to the site and installed with plugand-play simplicity.
+Today, the major components are available as factory-built, factory-tested, containerized modules that can be shipped to the site and installed with plug-and-play simplicity.
 This minimizes on-site construction work and shortens lead times.